 This hardy, fast-growing deciduous tree grows 60 to 90 feet or taller with a straight trunk and narrow, open crown.
-Fragrant, resin-covered buds break out into glossy, green leaves that turn yellow in fall.
-Balsam poplar, a member of the Willow family, is found in colder climates and moist to wet soils.
-The large root system and suckering habit render this tree more suitable for mixed-tree plantings and restoration projects than for urban plantings near sidewalks, septic tanks, and other structures.
+The large, pointed buds, one of balsam poplar’s most distinctive features, break out into glossy, green leaves that turn yellow in fall.
+The buds sometimes emit a red resin that releases the distinctive balsam fragrance.
+Balsam poplar, which is an endangered species in Ohio, does well in colder climates and moist to wet soils with at least six hours of direct sun.
+The large root system and suckering habit render this member of the Willow family more suitable for mixed-tree plantings and restoration projects than for urban plantings near sidewalks, septic tanks, and other structures.
 Balsam poplar is a powerhouse in wildlife value, hosting 237 species of Lepidoptera larvae.

 Plant Characteristics: